(This piece was originally published at Bigother.com, August 1st, 2012)

 For the world is more full of tears

-Eschatology used to be in part about justice, if not in this world then the next.
+Eschatology used to be in part about justice: if not in this world then the next.
 Hence the afterlife as the Perfect City (not just some kid’s Perfect Day).
-These days, our concepts of the afterlife are just about us as individuals, getting what we always wanted, having our dreams come true.
+These days, our concepts of the afterlife are about us as individuals, getting what we always wanted, having our dreams come true.
 A.I. at least suggests that such an afterlife would have to be artificial, that the wishes it fulfilled would necessarily be solipsistic (David’s real mother never did and never could love him).
-The afterlife in Lost is artificial, at least the first stage, and the wishes fulfilled there a distraction at worst, and at best a lesson to take before getting to the light.
+The afterlife in Lost is artificial, at least the first stage of it, and the wishes fulfilled there are a distraction at worst, and at best a lesson to take before getting to the light.
 But getting to the light still comes with reuniting and working out your personal issues with your family and friends.

 Writing about Dante’s Paradise, Robert Baird refers to modern takes on the afterlife such as The Lovely Bones and The Five People You Meet in Heaven: “For the same reasons that he looked to heaven for justice rather than therapy, Dante rejected this comforting view of literature.
 He wanted his poem to save your soul, not to salve it.”
-After all, are your dreams coming true what you actually need?
+After all, are your dreams coming true what you really need?
 What if you don’t want to spend eternity with your loved ones?
 And why be so certain that the world’s tears have been answered, are over at last?
-The Tree of Life might be about grief and death, but it still gives us a capital-B Beautiful view of things that’s not overly complicated: and this includes its take on the afterlife.
+The Tree of Life might be about grief and death, but it still offers a capital-B Beautiful view of things that’s not overly complicated: and this includes its take on the afterlife.

 At the end of the film, Jack O’Brien is reunited in some form with his parents.
-Similarly reunited, Jack in Lost asks his father “Are you real?” to which his father says, “I hope so!”
+Similarly reunited, Jack in Lost asks his father, “Are you real?” to which his father says, “I hope so!”
 David’s mother at the end of A.I. isn’t real, just a simulation that’s been programmed to love him (like he’s a simulation programmed to love her): but at least she’s nice about it and not kept around long enough to raise too many questions.

 Indeed, imagine yourself just dead — and suddenly wide awake in Paradise where, wreathed in smiles, your dear dead welcome you.